 Visiting Hours: Open to public 24 hours a day, all days of the week

 8. Hawa Mahal, Jaipur

-The Hawa Mahal Jaipur also known as the Palace of Winds is the very beautiful many windowed extension that resembles the honeycomb structure of a bee’s nest.
-It is the iconic structure and the pink sandstone palace is considered as the greatest example that depict artistic style of structure.
+The Hawa Mahal Jaipur also known as the Palace of Winds is a very beautiful many-windowed extension that resembles the honeycomb structure of a bee’s nest.
+It is the iconic structure and the pink sandstone palace is considered the greatest example that depicts the artistic style of the structure.